 - Cap length: 1-page tactical, 3-bullet executive.

-- Attach source data link.
+- Attach the source data link so reviewers can verify.

-- Read aloud before sending.
+- Read the draft aloud before sending; awkward lines surface fast.

 FAQ